• Skip to primary navigation

 Tips for frying fish

-1. The pan that you use is very important.
-You should use a frying pan with a heavy base that distributes the heat evenly without creating any hot-spots.
+1. The pan that you use is important.
+Use a frying pan with a heavy base that distributes the heat evenly without creating any hot spots.
 This will allow the fish to brown evenly.

 2. The fish should be completely dry before you coat it in batter.
 I like to place my fish fillets between a double layer of paper towel and then press them gently to absorb any excess moisture.